-- English 11 - 2 of Chem11, Life Sci 11, Physics 11
+- English 11

+- 2 of Chem11, Life Sci 11, Physics 11

-- Any Core Academic Gr 12 Course - Any AP Course
+- Any Core Academic Gr 12 Course

+- Any AP Course

 Students who have been granted a Study Block who then withdraw from a qualifying course will be subject to a course review by the Director of University Guidance and/or other Administration.
-Students may be asked to enrol in an alternate cours e at that time. . , block until the second semester may enrol in Academic be exchanged for a study block in second semester.
-If you wish to take a Study Block, please here, indicating your desire. circle the courses above that you are enrolled in and initial I understand the above expectations and ag gree to abide by them.
-Parent Signature Student Signature ApprovedNot Approved Date:
+Students may be asked to enrol in an alternate course at that time.

+Students who do not qualify for a study block until the second semester may enrol in Academic Strategies for the first semester, which may be exchanged for a study block in second semester.

+If you wish to take a here, indi • circle the courses above that you are enrolled in and initial I understand the above e expectations and a gree to abide by them.
+Parent Signature Student Signature Approved Not Approved Date: